 Provision of alternative services during a trip

 If a significant portion of travel services included in a traveler’s package cannot be provided as agreed during a trip, the organizer must make alternative arrangements to complement the package without the traveler incurring any additional costs.
-Such alternative services must, where possible, be of at least the same standard as the agreed travel services.
-Organizer’s duty to make alternative arrangements also applies in cases where a traveler cannot be returned to their original departure location as agreed.
+Such alternative services must where possible, be of at least the same standard as the agreed travel services.
+The organizer’s duty to make alternative arrangements also applies in cases where a traveler cannot be returned to their original departure location as agreed.

 The traveler has the right to turn down any alternative arrangements offered if they differ considerably from what was agreed in the package travel contract or if the price reduction offered by the organizer is not proportionate to the impact of the change.
 A traveler who exercises their right to turn down alternative arrangements or to whom no alternative arrangements can be offered has the right to an appropriate price reduction and compensation even if they do not terminate the contract.
 If the traveler’s package includes a return journey home, the organizer must arrange for the traveler to be repatriated in the manner agreed in the contract without undue delay and without the traveler incurring any additional costs.

 A traveler who turns down alternative arrangements offered by the organizer without a justifiable reason as referred to above will not be entitled to compensation or a price reduction.

 If an organizer fails to rectify a breach of contract without delay or if the breach cannot be remedied, the traveler is entitled to a price reduction proportionate to the impact of the breach unless the organizers can prove that the breach was caused by the traveler.